Landing code (i.e. getting code into Mozilla’s repository)¶

 If you don’t have the privileges, you can also ask your mentor to land the code.
 In fact, they might even initiate that for you once the code review is approved.

-Someone looks at bugs marked with
+Someone looks at review marked with

-checkin-needed a few times a day, verifies they have an associated approved review, and then attempts to land them.
+Check-in Needed a few times a day, verifies they have an associated approved review, and then attempts to land them.